georgalis/pub/know/llm/README.md

 <!-- Source files: [https://github.com/georgalis/pub/tree/main/know/llm/](https://github.com/georgalis/pub/tree/main/know/llm/) -->

-The evolving corpus reflects not only technological capability but an epistemological shift: as synthesis transforms into discovery and computational aggregation exposes patterns once invisible to individuals, the boundary between human and machine composition blurs, giving rise to a pseudo-collaborative emergence of meaning.
+The evolving corpus reflects not only technological capability but an epistemological shift: computational aggregation exposes patterns once invisible to individual effort, and synthesis---operating across more source material than any single author could internalize---begins to function as discovery.
+The result is not collaboration but something adjacent to it: a structured emergence of meaning from the interaction between curatorial intent and machine synthesis.

-The work evolves through cycles of addition and revision-steady in intent but irregular in pace.
+The work evolves through cycles of addition and revision---steady in intent but irregular in pace.
 Its primary focus lies on topics once hindered by the prohibitive effort of manual composition, now made accessible through the LLM's capacity for rapid, coherent